-These letters were all written close together (Acts 28:30), during the 2 years Paul was under house arrest-from February, 60, to March, 62.
+These letters were all written close together (at the end of Acts - 20:30), during the 2 years Paul was under house arrest - from February 60, to March 62.
 Most likely...

-Ephesians was written Autumn, 60 AD Colossians and Philemon-Autumn, 61 AD Philippians-early Spring, 62 AD
+Ephesians was written Autumn A.D.
+60 Colossians and Philemon-Autumn 61 Philippians-early Spring 62

-Here we are looking into the heart of Paul's network
+In these letters, we are looking into the heart of Paul's network:

-Ephesians-hub churches

-Colossians and Philemon-cluster churches
+Ephesians-hub churches Colossians and Philemon-cluster churches Philippians-node churches

-Philippians-node churches